KRRISH96/render-smooth-image-react/README.md

 # render-smooth-image-react
-A react Image component to render images smoothly.
+WIP: A react Image component to render images smoothly.